MikeTam1021/friendly-101/docs/bashprofile.rst

 The **Bash profile** is a file on your computer that Bash runs every time a new Bash session is created.
 This is useful because we need to run certain code every time before starting to work.

 OS X doesn't include a Bash profile by default, but if you already have one, it lives in your home directory with the name ``.bash_profile``.
 And if you did have one, you probably never saw it because its name starts with a period.
-The Finder hides folders and files starting with a period to protect casual users from harming the operating system--but because you're a developer now, we're going to create a Bash profile now!
+The Finder hides folders and files starting with a period to protect casual users from harming the operating system---but because you're a developer now, we're going to create a Bash profile!

 Creating your Bash profile
 ==========================